talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
-$name = 'name_example'; // string | Only return reports matching the customer name
+$name = 'name_example'; // string | Only return reports matching the customer name.
 $integrationId = 'integrationId_example'; // string | Filter results performing an exact matching against the profile integration identifier.
-$campaignName = 'campaignName_example'; // string | Only return reports matching the campaignName
+$campaignName = 'campaignName_example'; // string | Only return reports matching the campaign name.
-$advocateName = 'advocateName_example'; // string | Only return reports matching the current customer referrer name
+$advocateName = 'advocateName_example'; // string | Only return reports matching the current customer referrer name.

 try {
     $result = $apiInstance->getCustomerActivityReportsWithoutTotalCount($rangeStart, $rangeEnd, $applicationId, $pageSize, $skip, $sort, $name, $integrationId, $campaignName, $advocateName);